Canal Park: Home of the Akron RubberDucks

 Food (4.5/5)

 If you are looking for some quality ballpark eats, you can look no further than Canal Park.
 The concessions are among the best I've ever seen.
 The quirky and unique dishes that are served up encapsulate exactly what ballpark eats are meant to be.
 During my visit I ordered the Chicken & Waffle Sandwich ($15.00) which featured a double decker chicken and waffle sandwich with bacon, onion rings, pimento cheese spread, bacon habanero jam, and powdered sugar.
-If that wasn't enough, my girlfriend got the Not Your Routine Poutine ($13.50) which is a spinoff of the classic Canadian dish with french fries topped with gravy, cheese curds, pulled pork, green onions, and bacon bits.
+If that wasn't enough, I also got the Not Your Routine Poutine ($13.50) which is a spinoff of the classic Canadian dish with french fries topped with gravy, cheese curds, pulled pork, green onions, and bacon bits.
 I thought both dishes were pretty good but I am not sure I would order the Chicken & Waffle Sandwich again.
 There was just too much going on between the sweet and spicy flavors combined with the savory effects of the bacon and onion rings.
 And that's not all, while I only got the opportunity to try these two dishes, I feel that it is my duty to report all the crazy dishes that were available at Canal Park, which include:

 Three Dog Night ($14.50): Hot dog stuffed inside a brat, stuffed inside a half pound kielbasa topped with sauerkraut and mustard on a hoagie roll.
 Marketed as the RubberDucks version of the Turducken.